-- O.P.I.: This syllabus is © 2017 by Mr. Robert E. Plant, II O.P.
-I. means "other pertinent information," or in layman terms, "something else that you need to know." - Tutoring: Free tutoring is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in Rooms RC211 and RC212, and at the Lubbock Center (38th and Avenue Q).
+O.P.I.: This syllabus is © 2019 by Mr. Robert E. Plant, II

+O.P.
+I. means "other pertinent information," or in layman terms, "something else that you need to know."

+Tutoring: Free tutoring is available in room 116 of the Mathematics-Engineering Building, at the Reese Center campus in Rooms RC211 and RC212, and at the Lubbock Center (38th and Avenue Q).
 (Please remember to verbally request a tutor and to sign in when you seek the help of a tutor in each of these places.)

 Videos for this course are also available.
 Students are encouraged to view these by using the tapes in Room 116 or by accessing them online via YouTube.

 There are alternate tutoring resources available online for students upon request.

-"Your situation will never change unless YOU do! #BeTheChangeYouSeek" "Practice & Application Sustain Success! #PASS"
+"Practice & Application Sustain Success! #PASS"